nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Notes about the command format:

-- Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
+- Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g., in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.
-- Items in square brackets are optional. e.g. `n/NAME [t/TAG]` can be used as `n/John Doe t/python` or as `n/John Doe`.
+- Items in square brackets are optional. e.g., `n/NAME [t/TAG]` can be used as `n/John Doe t/python` or as `n/John Doe`.
-- Items with `…` after them can be used multiple times including zero times. e.g. `[t/TAG]…` can be used as ` ` (e.g.
+- Items with `…` after them can be used multiple times including zero times. e.g., `[t/TAG]…` can be used as ` ` (e.g.
   0 times), `t/python`, `t/javascript t/react` etc.
-- Parameters can be in any order. e.g. if the command specifies `n/NAME p/CONTACT_NUMBER`, `p/CONTACT_NUMBER n/NAME`
+- Parameters can be in any order. e.g., if the command specifies `n/NAME p/CONTACT_NUMBER`, `p/CONTACT_NUMBER n/NAME`
   is also acceptable.
-- If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+- If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g., if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
-- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+- Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored. e.g., if the command specifies `help 123`, it will be interpreted as `help`.
 - Commands that require the use of index from the Schedule panel list (right side) will be represented as `INDEX-s`, while index from the Student's Details panel list (left side) will be represented as `INDEX`.